01. History of Asbestos Use

 Asbestos Litigation Against Allied Signal, Inc.

-When Allied Signal, Inc. acquired and merged with companies such as NARCO, Bendix and Honeywell, they also adopted their liabilities in regards to cases of injury and illness with asbestos-containing materials.
+When Allied Signal, Inc. acquired and merged with companies such as NARCO, Bendix and Honeywell, they also adopted their asbestos liabilities in regards to cases of injury and illness with asbestos-containing materials.
+If you believe you or a loved one was exposed, learn how a mesothelioma lawyer can help.

 Today, Honeywell continues to face mesothelioma lawsuits as a result of past exposure from products produced by subsidiaries Allied Signal, NARCO, Bendix and more.
 In January 2019, the family of Ronald Burlie Thomas was awarded $18.5 million by Honeywell and other companies as a result of asbestos exposure on the job.
 Thomas was a mechanic who was exposed to asbestos through brake linings manufactured by Bendix, among other asbestos-containing materials.